Well today’s post is fun. Randi Wood is back & she’s here to share her tips for buying & styling vintage clothing.

 Perhaps most people think there must be a science to it, or they are asking because the mere act of attempting to style a vintage piece seems overwhelming.
 But I am here to tell you there is not a science to it & to give you a ‘stylish’ roadmap you can follow.

 I think one big misconception is that vintage is something it isn’t.
 The real classification of vintage clothing is anything older than 20 years.
 So that means that … gulp ( this is making me feel old ), anything made before the year 2000 is vintage.
-Vintage doesn’t have to mean striped corduroy bell bottoms from the 70s or a flapper dress.
+Vintage doesn’t have to mean you have to have an original piece or a striped corduroy bell bottoms from the 70s or a flapper dress.

 Really all it is, is a piece of clothing with a little history to it.

 The reason I gravitate to wearing vintage pieces is because I most likely will be wearing something no one else will, as well as the fact that the quality will most likely be higher.
 Unfortunately, the quality of clothing has decreased.
-Much of the time a piece you can find in a vintage store will be better quality than what you would find NEW on a rack today.
+Much of the time a piece you can find in a vintage store will be in much good condition than what you would find NEW on a rack today.

 To make it simple, I have narrowed down 5 important things to think about when you have a vintage piece in your wardrobe that you want to incorporate in your day-to-day outfits.